 The good news is willpower, like muscles, can be trained to perform more frequently, increasing strength and endurance.

 Some researchers found that people who worked on using willpower to achieve fitness goals also had improvements in other areas of their life like anger management, eating healthier, moderating alcohol and curbing spending.
-This means if we use our willpower in one way we can naturally learn to use it in other ways.
+This finding means if we use our willpower in one way we can naturally learn to use it in other ways.
 Our intelligent brain learns how to use it’s willpower muscle and can apply it to many areas of our lives.

 This concept has implications far beyond fitness and health.
-A study by Duke University researchers of more than 1,000 young adults who were followed from birth to 32 years old found that those who scored high on tests for self-control when they were 3 years old were far more likely to be healthy and financially successful as adults than those who did poorly on the self-control tests at 3!
+A study by Duke University researchers of more than 1,000 young adults who were followed from birth to 32 years old found that those who scored high on tests for self-control when they were 3 years old were far more likely to be healthy and financially prosperous as adults than those who did poorly on the self-control tests at three!

 How can we apply all this research into our lives to make us better at fitness, nutrition, goal setting, athletics and a healthy, happier lifestyle?
-My first recommendation would be to adopt realistic goal setting.
+My first recommendation would be to adopt a realistic goal.
 A topic I have discussed before.
 If we see life as a battleground where many things are off limits, and we hold ourselves to impossible standards, then we will use up all our willpower fuel before mid-day.
 However, if we prioritize, focus and pick our battles, we will be calmer and happier.

 Choose one realistic goal to tackle at a time and see fitness and health as an ongoing journey of self-improvement.